azureossd/azureossd.github.io/_posts/2023-02-15-Whats-the-difference-between-PORT-and-WEBSITES_PORT.md

 These two variables, PORT and WEBSITES_PORT, have different effects based on what type of images you're using.
 The idea of this post is to clearly explain which has an effect and where.

 # Where can I see these changes?
+> **NOTE**: Going forward you may not see `docker run` appear in your `default_docker.log` file.
+Instead, it'll be other somewhat similiar container startup output.
+This, however, may not includethe exposed port.
+This is expected currently.

 When changing port settings - you'll see these in your container logs.
 Specifically, `docker.log` - which is the "platform" log file, meaning `docker` client based commands will be logged here.

 What appears in these logs is the `docker run` command for your container, which should look like the following: